-- a.
-Complete a minimum of 60 semester credit hours. - b.
-Complete a minimum of 12 semester credit hours in the major field. - c.
-Complete the prescribed curriculum for a two-year workforce program containing 15 semester hours of general education courses determined from the requirements outlined below. - Earn a minimum grade point average of 2.0 on all courses attempted at the postsecondary level. - e.
-Complete a minimum of 15 semester credit hours in residence prior to graduation. - f.
+- 1. Complete a minimum of 60 semester credit hours. - 2.
+Complete a minimum of 12 semester credit hours in the major field. - Complete the prescribed curriculum for a two-year workforce program containing 15 semester hours of general education courses determined from the requirements outlined below. - Earn a minimum grade point average of 2.0 on all courses attempted at the postsecondary level. - 5.
+Complete a minimum of 15 semester credit hours in residence prior to graduation. - 6.
 Complete TSI (p.
-41) requirements.
+48) requirements.